dwongdoolan/dwongdoolan-react-journal/README.md

 # dwongdoolan-react-journal (Journal App)

 This is a simple single-page web application with a registration page and allows the user to make text-based journal entries.
-This project has React 17.0.1 UI and no server backend.
+This project has React 17.0.1 User interface and no server backend.
 When the app is refreshed the data is lost.

 On the registration page,
 please enter a Username, Password, Name and Bio Line.
 Click on Submit Registration.